Skip to main content

 memoryclawInteractive menu (zero friction) — works from anywhere

-memoryclaw pushBack up OpenClaw folder (zip + encrypt + upload)
+memoryclaw pushBack up active agent (zip + encrypt + upload)

-memoryclaw push --autoUnattended backup using saved passphrase (for cron)
+memoryclaw push --autoUnattended backup using saved passphrase (for cron).
+With MEMORYCLAW_MULTI_AGENT_BACKUP=1, iterates every registered agent.

 memoryclaw pullRestore from backup history with version picker